 Our CIMA course is studied part-time, allowing students to combine their studies with full-time employment where they can build experience to satisfy CIMA’s practical experience requirements.

 We offer flexible afternoon and evening tuition for the professional qualification.
 Entry is in October, January and March for Objective Test tuition.
 Entry is in September for November integrated case study exams.
-Our brochure has more information.
+Our Professional Accounting and Finance course information brochure has more information.